rzelazko/lime-tracker/README.md

 ### Development server

+Run Firebase Emulator: `npm run firebase-emulator`.
+View Emulator UI at `http://localhost:4000`.
+In order to persists emulator data run in separate console: `firebase emulators:export test-data`.

-Run `ng serve` for a dev server.
+Run in separte console `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding